 The European Foundation for Support of Culture (EUFSC) is a non-profit organisation established in Malta by entrepreneur and philanthropist Konstantin Ishkhanov, focused on initiating and promoting cultural and educational projects in Europe, the Eurasian continent, North and South America and Asia.

-A key objective of the Foundation is to introduce broad public access across Europe to the most prominent facets of world musical and cultural heritage.
-In pursuance of this goal, every year the Foundation holds numerous festivals, competitions, exhibitions, conferences, presentations, master-classes, workshops, round-tables, concerts and other events seeking to support and promote culture, to inspire interest in various types of modern art and to support young talented musicians and gifted children.
+A key objective of the Foundation is to make our shared cultural heritage more accessible whilst encouraging and making available broad public access to the arts.
+In pursuance of this goal, the Foundation holds numerous festivals, competitions, exhibitions, conferences, presentations, masterclasses, workshops, round-tables, concerts and other events every year, seeking to foster and promote culture, to inspire interest in various types of modern art and to support young talented musicians and gifted children.

 Another important role the Foundation plays is to highlight and promote Maltese composers, musicians, ensembles and orchestras.
 Through the Foundation’s continued affiliation with the Malta Philharmonic Orchestra (MPO) and its collaborations with contemporary composers, the EUFSC strives to reinforce Malta’s cultural presence on the world stage and to further secure its increasingly recognised status as a Mediterranean hub for creativity, diversity and cultural activity.